A CSR strategy based on the sustainable development goals

 To enable the savings of its individual and institutional clients to contribute to attaining the SDGs, BNP Paribas has developed a range of adapted products.
 Few examples:

-- BNP Paribas Asset Management offers of themed funds which directly correspond to some of the SDGs: BNP Paribas Aqua contributes to goals 3, 6, 9 and 14.
+- BNP Paribas Asset Management offers themed funds which directly correspond to some of the SDGs: BNP Paribas Aqua contributes to goals 3, 6, 9 and 14.
 Since its creation, this fund has collected 2 billion euros, including 323 million euros for the year 2017 alone.

 - In October 2016, BNP Paribas Corporate and Institutional Banking (CIB), obtained the exclusive licence of the Solactive Sustainable Development Goals World index.
 This new share index enables private and institutional investors to invest in companies identified as making a significant contribution to progress on the SDGs.